Petite rivière à l'Ours - West

-The Petite rivière à l'Ours (rivière à l'Ours) - West (English: "Little Bear River" - West) is a tributary of rivière à l'Ours, flowing in the municipality of Saint-Félicien, in the Le Domaine-du-Roy Regional County Municipality, in the administrative region of Saguenay–Lac-Saint-Jean, in the province of Quebec, in Canada.
+The Petite rivière à l'Ours - West (English: "Little Bear River" - West) is a tributary of rivière à l'Ours, flowing in the municipality of Saint-Félicien, in the Le Domaine-du-Roy Regional County Municipality, in the administrative region of Saguenay–Lac-Saint-Jean, in the province of Quebec, in Canada.

 The upper part of the Petite Rivière à l'Ours valley is served by forest roads.
 The lower part is served by chemin du rang Simple, chemin du rang Double and rue Notre-Dame.

 Forestry is the main economic activity in the upper part of this valley; agriculture, for the lower part.

 The surface of the Little Bear River is usually frozen from the beginning of December to the end of March, except the rapids areas; however, safe traffic on the ice is generally from mid-December to mid-March.

 Geography

 The Little Bear River takes its source from an unidentified small lake (length: 0.3 km; altitude: 239 m), in the western part of the municipality from Saint-Félicien.
 This lake is fed by an area of marsh that surrounds it.
 The mouth of this small lake is located at: